MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

           return Consent::AcceptAlways;
      }
      ```
+3. Optionally, use F6 (**Build Solution**) to run a test compile/link of your solution, to make sure it builds successfully before continuing.

 ## Construct a File profile and engine

 As mentioned, profile and engine object are required for SDK clients using MIP APIs.

-Complete the coding portion of this Quickstart, by adding code that instantiates the profile and engine:
+Complete the coding portion of this Quickstart, by adding code to instantiate the profile and engine objects:

 1. From **Solution Explorer**, open the .cpp file in your project that contains the implementation of the `main()` method.
 It defaults to the same name as the project containing it, which you specified during project creation.